window-maker/dockapps/docs/guidedtour/prefs.rst

   over it.
 This is convenient in some workflows, as when you have multiple applications open and you are using the window list menu to switch between applications.
-- The bottom box allows you to assign EMACS-like keybindings for the selection of menu items.
+- The bottom box allows you to assign Vim-like keybindings for the selection of menu items.

 Icon
 ~~~~

 .. figure:: images/prefs4.png
+   :figclass: borderless
    :alt: WPrefs.app icon preferences

+   WPrefs.app icon preferences

 Set icon or miniwindow handling options.